C4Q/AC3.2-Programmatic-Autolayout/README.md

   override func viewDidLoad() {
     super.viewDidLoad()

-    blueView.isHidden = true
+    // set all the hidden until we need to see one blueView.isHidden = true
     pinkView.isHidden = true
     redView.isHidden = true
     greenView.isHidden = true

+    // These identifiers will help debug constraints breaking blueView.accessibilityIdentifier = "BLUE"
+	pinkView.accessibilityIdentifier = "PINK"
+	redView.accessibilityIdentifier = "RED"
+	greenView.accessibilityIdentifier = "GREEN"

     self.centerViewWithNSLayoutConstraint() // we will create this in a moment }